Gianni Colombo

 Gianni Colombo (Milan, 1933 – Melzo, 3 February 1993) was an Italian artist, member of the kinetic art movement.

 In the 1960s, Colombo attended Accademia di Brera in Milan, where he met Davide Boriani, Gabriele De Vecchi, Giovanni Anceschi and Grazia Varisco.
 Together they formed "Gruppo T", a collective of artists interested in investigating the relationship between images and movement and the participatory element of art through kinetic forms.

 Through his work Colombo dealt mainly with the perception of space, creating architectural environments and using a variety of supports including mechanical ones.
 He was awarded the Grand Prize of the Venice Biennale of 1968 with one of its most famous works, elastic space.

-In 1985 he becomes director of Accademia di Brera where he also taught.
-In 1986 Colombo expanded his activities to theatre (he was a set designer for the Operstheater in Frankfurt) and architecture.
+In 1985, he became director of Accademia di Brera, where he also taught.
+In 1986, Colombo expanded his activities to theatre (he was a set designer for the Operstheater in Frankfurt) and architecture.